-- Split bids - this allows the FP to divide their total MW of qualifying capacity into multiple connected splits e.g. they have 2 MW of qualifying capacity, they can bid 1 MW with price A and the second MW with price B. Another example is if they had 10 MW qualifying made up of a 6MW and 4 MW asset, but during their first submission they selected only one of those assets and submitted a bid for 4 MW, they could submit an additional unique bid for the second asset up to 6 MW (depending on the MW of need).
+- Split bids - this allows the FSP to divide their total MW of qualifying capacity into multiple bids at different price points e.g. they have 2 MW of qualifying capacity, they can bid 1 MW with price A and the second MW with price B. Another example is if they had 10 MW qualifying made up of a 6MW and 4 MW asset, but during their first submission they selected only one of those assets and submitted a bid for 4 MW, they could submit an additional unique bid for the second asset up to 6 MW (depending on the MW of need).

 Managing bids as an SO

-Flex providers (FPs) can edit bids right up until Competition Close date and time, however bids are only visible to system operators (SOs) once the competition is closed.
-SOs can see all bids via both the web app interface and also via a downloadable spreadsheet.
+FSPs can edit bids right up until competition close date and time, however bids are only visible to SOs once the competition is closed.
+SOs can see all bids both via the platform interface and via a downloadable spreadsheet.
 There is currently no fixed timeline on when a competition's results are expected to be confirmed (although it can be specified in SO documentation).

 Please see below the steps involved for a SO within the bidding process: